Frequently Asked Questions

 What materials can ProScale be used to measure?

-ProScale can be used to measure any simple or complex materials or products where liquid will not contact the scale (in most cases, installing the scale upside down solves this problem).
+ProScale can be used to measure any rigid or semi-rigid product - where liquids will not contact the digital scale (in most cases, installing the scale upside down solves this problem).

 Why is ProScale better than shaft encoders?